DHTMLX/docs-suite/docs/grid/treegrid_mode.md

 ## Work with Grid in the TreeGrid mode

 While working with Grid in the TreeGrid mode, you can use the [API methods of DHTMLX Grid](/category/grid-methods/) which allow setting configuration of columns, getting an object of a particular column as well as the parameters of a certain cell.
-Besides, there are some methods specific for the TreeGrid mode of Grid.
+There are some methods specific for the TreeGrid mode of Grid.
 These are the methods for expanding/collapsing nodes.

 ### Expanding/collapsing nodes

 #### Expanding/collapsing a certain node

-To expand a particular node in a Grid in the TreeGrid mode by its id, use the [`expand()`](grid/api/treegrid_mode/grid_expand_method.md) method:
+To expand a particular node in a Grid by its id, use the [`expand()`](grid/api/grid_expand_method.md) method:

 ~~~jsx {5,13}
 const grid = new dhx.Grid("grid_container", {